 As proposed, the project would not conflict with any adopted policies, plans or programs supporting alternative transportation.
-According to the traffic impact study, "pedestrian and transit facilities are adequate to serve the project site given the location and anticipated demand" (W-Trans, 2019).
-A minimum of two on-site bicycle parking spaces would be provided as part of the project.
+No pedestrians and minimal or no transit users are expected at the winery.
+However, A minimum of two on-site bicycle parking spaces would be provided as part of the project for any bike riders accessing the winery via the Class II bike lanes along both SR 29 and Silverado Trail.

 c.
-The transition to VMT is not required of lead agencies until July 1, 2020.
-However, in anticipation of the transition, the Circulation Element includes new policies that reflect this new regulatory framework for transportation impact assessment, along with a draft threshold of significance that is based on reduction of VMT compared to the unmitigated project rather than the regional average VMT (Policies CIR-7 through CIR-9).
+The Circulation Element includes new policies that reflect the new VMT reduction regulatory framework for transportation impact assessment, along with a draft threshold of significance that is based on reduction of VMT compared to the unmitigated project rather than the regional average VMT (Policies CIR-7 through CIR-9).
 Staff believes this alternative approach to determining the significance of a project's transportation impacts would be better suited to Napa County's rural context, while still supporting the efforts of the County to achieve the greenhouse gas emissions goals of its pending Climate Action Plan.
 The reduction in VMT and, correspondingly, GHG emissions from the transportation sector, is also necessary for Napa County, the region, and the state to achieve long-term, statewide mandates targeted toward reducing GHG emissions.
 Such mandates include, but are not limited to Executive Orders S-3-05 and B-16-12, which respectively, set a general statewide GHG emissions reduction target of 80 percent below 1990 levels by 2050, and an 80 percent GHG emissions reduction below 1990 levels (also by 2050) specifically for the transportation sector.

 The project would not conflict or be inconsistent with CEQA Guidelines section 15064.3, subdivision (b).
-The applicant provided information demonstrating the winery's efforts to reduce vehicle miles traveled via implementation of a Transportation Demand Management Plan (MM TRANS-1).
+The proposed Wheeler Farms Use Modification project is estimated to generate five net new daily trips, which is well below the 110 trip threshold in the Office of Planning and Research guidelines.
+The applicant provided information demonstrating the winery's efforts to reduce vehicle miles traveled via implementation of a Transportation Demand Management Plan (Appendix H of traffic impact report).
+A condition of approval would require implementation of the TDM for the life of the project.
 Impacts would be less than significant.